 In recent months, there have been a number of developments that clearly indicate WhatApp’s move towards becoming a commerce platform.

 Another significant development is the peer-to-peer payments feature, WhatsApp Pay, initially launched in India in February 2018, and beta-tested in collaboration with ICICI Bank.
-Following regulatory approvals, WhatsApp Pay is poised to make its mark in a big way in Indian markets in 2020, and is estimated to reach 10 million users within months of its launch.
+WhatsApp Pay went live in India in November 2020.
+NPCI has allowed only 20 million of its over 450 million users to avail the service.
+In its current form only peer-to-peer (P2P) transactions are allowed.

 Facebook CEO Mark Zuckerberg has already declared that WhatsApp Pay will be rolled out in several other countries over the course of the year, indicating that the impact of these developments will be felt in retail marketplaces across the globe.

 2. COVID-19 and the demand for ‘Contactless’ Shopping

 The COVID-19 pandemic, and the social distancing norms that have become necessary in its wake, has brought about massive changes in consumer behavior.
 One of these is the need for ‘contactless’ shopping options that would minimize or eliminate the need for physical interaction with store staff or other shoppers.

 Needless to say, this situation has given a significant boost to conversational commerce.
 And with WhatsApp usage having grown by 40% during the months of the COVID-19 crisis, it has been the platform of choice for many house-bound consumers to place food and grocery orders and track deliveries.

 Apart from facilitating home deliveries, one of the most popular WhatsApp Commerce use cases that have been observed is ‘Order & Pick-Up’, wherein consumers book slots to pick up daily essentials from stores – which serves the purpose of helping avoid crowding in stores.